MrCoolTheCucumber/partyboy/README.md

 First, make sure you have the following dependentcies:

 - [Rust](https://www.rust-lang.org/tools/install)
+- On linux you might need the following packages: `build-essentials, cmake, libfontconfig1-dev, alsa, libasound2-dev`

 Then just run `cargo b` in the root directory of the repo.